Walt Disney World Dining Plan

 § With the Deluxe Dining Plan you can have up to three quick service or table service meals or a combination of both per day.

-On this page you will find details of how the Dining Plan works, the restrictions and exclusions and the changes made from 2010.
+On this page you will find details of how the Dining Plan works, the restrictions and exclusions.
 You can also read about the differences between the various dining plan packages and how you can use your different meal credits to eat at all the different types of restaurants.

-The dining plans cover most eateries at the four theme parks, both water parks, Downtown Disney Marketplace, some of the Disney Golf Courses and all the official Walt Disney World Resort hotels except the Walt Disney World Swan and Dolphin.
+The dining plans cover most eateries at the four theme parks, both water parks, Disney Springs, some of the Disney Golf Courses and all the official Walt Disney World Resort hotels except the Walt Disney World Swan and Dolphin.